GluuFederation/docs-oxd-prod/3.1.1/sources/libraries/python/index.md

 python demosite.py
 ```

 - With the oxd-server running, navigate to the URL's below to run the sample client application.
 To register a client in the oxd-server use the Setup Client URL.
 Upon successful registration of the client application, an oxd ID will be displayed in the UI.
-Next, navigate to Login URL for authentication.
+Next, navigate to the Login URL for authentication.
     - Setup Client URL: https://client.example.com:8080/setupclient
     - Login URL: https://client.example.com:8080
     - UMA URL: https://client.example.com:8080/uma